Claude Code Refactor Scope Becomes Too Broad

 5. Refactor by nature touches many files

 Some refactors genuinely span the codebase (rename a public API, migrate a state library).
-The scope is real, but the bundling into one PR is the problem — should have been split.
+The scope is real, but bundling it into one PR is the problem.
+It should have been split.
+Anthropic’s own guidance puts the reliable ceiling around 20-40 files in a single session; past that, split into phases with a commit between each.

 6. Agent’s “test fix” cascaded

 Tests failed after the core change.
 Claude “fixed” them by updating expectations, mocks, and fixtures across many test files.
-Some legit (matching the new signature), some are masking failures.
+Some are legit (matching the new signature); some are masking failures.

-How to spot it: Many test file changes accompany the rename.
-Audit which ones are signature updates vs which are silently weakening assertions.
+How to spot it: many test-file changes accompany the rename.
+Audit which ones are signature updates versus which are silently weakening assertions.

 Shortest path to fix